RainerAtSpirit/raineratspirit.github.com/_posts/2012-07-20-the-sharepoint-dvwp-in-ferrari-mode-strikes-again.md

 </xsl:template>
 {% endhighlight %}

-The next template starts building up the tile html, but as you can see this is divided into multiple separate templates.
-The reasoning behind this is that I don't like having logic inside html templates.
+The `Tile` template is responsible for building up the tile html, but as you can see this is divided into multiple separate templates.
+I simply follow common sense here that mixing structure and logic will become unmaintainable very soon.
+So  we build up a helper variable `$t` using the `MetaData` template (logic), which is passed to the `TileTemplate` (html).
+Think of this template as your dispenser: logic -> left, structure ->right.
-That allows far easier restructuring of the html template later down the road.
-So in the `Tile`
-template we build up a helper variable `$t` using the `MetaData` template (logic), which is passed to the `TileTemplate` (html).

 {% highlight xslt linenos %}
 <xsl:template name="Tile">